gulpjs/plugins/README.md

 ## Blacklisting

-To maintain quality in the plugin ecosystem, we sometimes blacklist plugins.
+To maintain quality in the plugin ecosystem, we sometimes "blacklist" plugins.
+Being blacklisted means we won't offer support for issues concerning the module and we will not recommend that people use it.
+You are free to publish anything you want on NPM, but our official plugin list is subject to filtering.

 A plugin may be blacklisted for the following reasons:

 1. Does not fit within the gulp paradigm
 2. Flagrant duplicate of an existing plugin